Skip to Main Content

 You can still obtain flood insurance, and at a lower rate.
 Even though flood insurance isn’t

 everyone is financially vulnerable to floods.
 In fact, people outside of mapped high-risk flood

 than 20 percent of all NFIP flood insurance claims and receive one-third of Federal disaster

 assistance for flooding.

 When it's available, disaster assistance is typically a loan that you must repay with interest.

+Conversion offers savings.
 Your insurance agent can easily convert an existing policy to a lower-cost PRP if the building qualifies.
 Note that lenders always have the option to require flood insurance in these areas.